tekavec/SalarySlipKata-1/README.md

            Tax Payable: £4,466.67

 Calculation rules:
  * Tax-free allowance: When the Gross Salary exceeds £100,000.00, the tax-free allowance starts decreasing.
 It decreases by £1 for every £2 earned over £100,000.00.
-And this adjusted excess is taxed at the Higher rate tax.
+And this excess is taxed at the Higher rate tax.

 #### Iteration 9: for an annual salary of £160,000.00